elastic/integrations/packages/azure/docs/application_gateway.md

 ## Logs

-### application_gateway_logs
+### application_gateway

-The `application_gateway_logs` data stream of the Azure Logs package will collect any Application Gateway log events that have been streamed through an Azure event hub.
+The `application_gateway` data stream of the Azure Logs package will collect any Application Gateway log events that have been streamed through an Azure event hub.

 An example event for `application_gateway` looks as following: